mcfnord/rml/src/busto.md

 than previous administrations, as explained below.
 I do not have the information necessary to determine if the individuals given those positions are less experienced.

-Summgy of the Evidence: It is undisputed that the Lindquist administration has created leadership positions and titles that did not exist under previous Prosecutors.
+Summary of the Evidence: It is undisputed that the Lindquist administration has created leadership positions and titles that did not exist under previous Prosecutors.
 Generally speaking,

 Lindquist said that he wants people to feel reSponsible for their team and how it’s performing so, if the Division is large, he will break it up to create that sense of responsibility within the team.
 Other former DPAs said Lindquist’s motives were more cynical.
 One recalled Lindquist saying:
 “you give people titles; it doesn’t cost anything and it makes them feel good.”
-Another said his

-general philosophy was that persons in management positions were closer to him and had more allegiance to him.
+Another said his general philosophy was that persons in management positions were closer to him and had more allegiance to him.